nicoalba/pyth-price-solana/README.md

   curl -s "https://hermes.pyth.network/v2/updates/price/latest?chain=solana&cluster=devnet&encoding=base64&ids=<FEED_ID>" | jq .binary.data
   ```
   If your onchain check enforces age, relax for devnet (e.g., `MAX_AGE_SECS=120`) or rerun the client to get a fresh update.

-## Other methods

-### Use a price feed account

-If you always want the latest price without posting an update each time, you can pass a *price feed account* (a stable address derived from *feed ID + shard*) directly to your instruction.
-You still enforce freshness and confidence; an offchain writer must keep that feed account updated.
-This guide focuses on the *price update account* flow because it is explicit and easy to reproduce on devnet.